Luciano-Ferreira/06-gobarber-web/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

-## Technologies used
+## :rocket: Technologies used

 Hooks from reactJS:
-  useContext: to pass values deep into the component tree without explicitly passing it through each component;
+- useContext: to pass values deep into the component tree without explicitly passing it through each component;
-  useEffect: to perform side effects on functional components;
+- useEffect: to perform side effects on functional components;
-  useState: useState is a Hook that allows you to add the React state to a function component;
+- useState: useState is a Hook that allows you to add the React state to a function component;
-  in addition to these hooks we created a new hook to handle the useAuth styling
+- in addition to these hooks we created a new hook to handle the useAuth styling react-icons.

-react-icons.

-JWT: jwt was used to control the user's session time so that he is not logged in forever.
+- JWT: jwt was used to control the user's session time so that he is not logged in forever.
-axios: axios was used to connect to the back-end api.
+- axios: axios was used to connect to the back-end api.
-YUP: yup was used to validate user data.
+- YUP: yup was used to validate user data.

-## nivel 5

-## Criando pagina de recuperação

-mkdir src/pages/ForgotPassword
-touch src/pages/ForgotPassword/index.tsx
-touch src/pages/ForgotPassword/styles.ts

-## Enviando formulário a api

-## Criando pagina de redefinição

-mkdir src/pages/ResetPassword
-touch src/pages/ResetPassword/index.tsx
-touch src/pages/ResetPassword/styles.ts

-## Implementando redefinição

-# Dashboard

-## Criando header

-## Próximo agendamento

-## Listagem de agendamentos

-## Calendario

-## Disponibilidade do mês

-Nunca criar/manipular variaveis em tempo de renderização, em um return por exemplo

-## Agendamentos da API

-## Exibindo agendamentos em tela

-## Finalizando listagem de agendamentos

-# Perfil do usuário

-## Página de perfil

-mkdir src/pages/Profile
-touch src/pages/Profile/index.tsx
-touch src/pages/Profile/styles.ts

-## Troca de avatar

-## Alteração dos dados